DylanCorr2020/azure-network-protocols-NSG/README.md

 - SSH (Secure Shell): Provides a secure encrypted connection for remote login and command execution.
 Port 22.

 - Start a packet capture in Wireshark and filter for SSH traffic on the Windows 10 VM.
+From Windows 10 VM, we will SHH into the linux VM using it's private ip address.

-- Open PowerShell, and type: ssh labuser@(private IP address)
+- Open PowerShell, and type: ssh labuser@(linux private IP address)

 - Type commands (username, pwd, etc) into the linux SSH connection and observe SSH traffic spam in WireShark